pjakiela/ECON460/readings.md

 Reading Guide:  Missing Women and Investments in Girls

-Reading Response Assignment:  Missing Women and Investments in Girls (due Friday 10/21)
+Reading Response:  Missing Women and Investments in Girls (due Friday 10/21)

 ### 7. Girls’ Education and Women’s Employment Opportunities